Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Abstract

 \section{Abstract}

-We characterize a high-finesse Fabry-P\'erot resonator for coupling with single neutral atoms.
+Cavity-based quantum node is a competitive platform for distributed quantum networks.
+Here, we characterize a high-finesse Fabry-P\'erot optical resonator for coupling single or few atomic quantum registers.
 Our cavity consists of two mirrors with different reflectivities: One has minimal optical loss, and the other high transmission loss where more than 90\% of the intracavity photons would be emitted.
 Cavity finesse, birefringent effects, and mechanical resonances are measured using the lasers at 780, 782, and 795 nm.
 In order to obtain cavity geometric parameters, we drive the adjacent longitudinal or transverse modes with two lasers simultaneously, and measure those frequencies using a precision wavelength meter (WLM).
-A major novelty of this method is that the parameters' uncertainty is solely determined by the resolution of the WLM, eliminating all of the temporal environment fluctuations.
-Moreover, the technique with two lasers consists of a vital approach for determining geometric parameters of a short cavity, with a free spectral range on the order of THz.
-Our system operates in the strong atom-cavity coupling regime that allows us to explore fundamental quantum optics and implement quantum network protocols.
+A major novelty of this method is that the parameters' uncertainties are solely determined by the resolution of the WLM, eliminating all of the temporal environment fluctuations.
+Our scheme makes it possible to quantify the atom-cavity coupling constant up to four significant figures, the most precise and accurate estimation so far, which would become a key ingredient for benchmarking a cavity-based quantum node.
+Furthermore, the distortion of polarized photonic qubits would be minimized owing to the small birefringent splitting, below 4.9\% of the cavity linewidth.
+Our system should operate in the intermediate atom-cavity coupling regime that would allow us to implement various quantum network protocols.

-Optical cavity is a foundational tool in diverse areas of contemporary science~\cite{Siegman86}.
-For example, the cavity is a major component of lasers that are used for spectroscopy on atoms, molecules, and biological objects~\cite{Demtroder82}.
-One important cavity parameter is the mirrors' reflectivity, which determines the photon lifetime in a resonator.
-For applications like an atomic clock and metrology~\cite{Ludlow2015}, it is essential to stabilize the laser frequency to a cavity with a narrow linewidth.
-Also, experiments in cavity quantum electrodynamics (QED) require a high-$Q$ resonator~\cite{Rempe92, Hood01}, since intriguing phenomena occur when the rate of atom-cavity energy exchange exceeds that of the cavity decay.
-Prime examples include the vacuum Rabi splitting~\cite{Boca04, Maunz05}, laser oscillation with single atoms~\cite{An94, McKeever03b, Lee2014}, and generation of nonclassical states of light~\cite{Birnbaum05a, Kubanek2008, Kang2011, Kim2018, Ann2019}.

-Along with those contributions to quantum optics, high-finesse cavities with single atoms were used in various quantum information research, particularly for studying quantum networks~\cite{Kimble08a, Northup14, Wehner2018}.
-Remote quantum nodes connected by photonic communication channels comprises a quantum network.
-Encoding quantum information into, e.g., photons' polarization, the information is exchanged among the nodes for quantum communication~\cite{Bennett2014} and distributed computation~\cite{Monroe2014}.
-A cavity-based quantum node demands the coherent atom-photon interaction and efficient photon collection, so as to enable the atom-photon entanglement~\cite{Wilk07b, Stute12}, quantum state transfer~\cite{Boozer07a, Stute13}, quantum memory~\cite{Koerber2018} and two-node quantum network~\cite{Ritter12, Daiss2021}.